+XIII.
 Job Center of Lake County Website

 The One-Stop Operator manages the website for the Job Center www.lakecountyjobcenter.com.
 The website provides information and connections to all the Job Center partners and partners' programs.
-The Job Center partners provide information and program activities to keep the website up to date and relevant with the most current calendar of events, program and contact information.
-The website is an opportunity for individuals in remote areas to find assistance with career services, calendar of workshops, publications, videos and contact information.
-The website is customized to be a highly mobile-optimized site, ideally responsive for desktop, laptop, phones or tablets.
+The Job Center partners provide information and program activities to keep the website up to date and relevant with the most current calendar of events, programs, and contact information.
+The website is an opportunity for individuals in remote areas to find assistance with career services, calendar of workshops, publications, videos, and contact information.
+The website is customized to be a highly mobile-optimized site, ideally responsive for desktop, laptop, phones, or tablets.

+XIV.
 College of Lake County Campuses

-To best serve customers, ABE customers and CLC students, the College of Lake County and the Workforce Board recognize the need for a workforce development presence at the College of Lake County, Grayslake Campus.
-The College of Lake County has dedicated an office within the main college campus for Workforce Development to serve customers in the farthest western part of the county, provide an immediate service to participants attending CLC classes and encourage a direct referral with CLC ABE students at the Grayslake campus.
+To best serve customers, Adult Basic Education (ABE) customers, and College of Lake County (CLC) students, the College of Lake County and the Workforce Board recognize the need for a workforce development presence at the College of Lake County, Grayslake Campus.
+The College of Lake County has dedicated an office within the main college campus for Workforce Development to serve customers in the farthest western part of the county, provide an immediate service to participants attending CLC classes, and encourage a direct referral with CLC ABE students at the Grayslake campus.
 In addition, classroom space is made available to host groups of job seekers to attend WIOA and Job Center Partner Orientation and information sessions.